ChaseNicks/Note-Taker/README.md

 # Description

-  A full-stack application that allows users to take notes on anything and everything, they're able to save reference the notes at a later date or delete.
+  A full-stack application that allows users to take notes on anything and everything, they're able to save and reference the notes at a later date or delete.

 # Technologies